guyoung72/guyoung72/README.md

 # Welcome to Greyson's Github! 🦜🌴

-My name is Greyson and I'm a senior at the University of Illinois (UIUC) studying Econometrics & Quantitative Economics.
+My name is Greyson and I'm a recent grad from the University of Illinois (UIUC) studying Econometrics & Quantitative Economics.
 I'm interested in business analytics & economic research methods.
 This github contains projects and researches that I've done in the past couple of years.

 I am currently uploading more of my past projects here.
 May take a while.
 Please take a look at my other projects!